-The process enabled us to identify the human rights issues that are most relevant to our business and which we will focus our attention on to effectively prevent and mitigate human rights impacts.
-These include:
+This process enables us to identify the human rights issues that are most relevant to our business and which we will focus our attention on to effectively prevent and mitigate human rights violations.

-- Ensuring that working conditions, wages, working hours and training on workplace safety meet our standards in situations where workers are employed through third-party labor providers, especially in geographies where the national legal framework in this regard is weak.
+One of our priorities is to ensure that working conditions, wages, working hours and training on workplace safety meet our standards, especially in situations where workers are employed through third-party labor providers, and in geographies where the national legal framework in this regard is weak.